SACGF/variantgrid_docs/analysis/nodes.md

 ![](images/nodes/node_all_variants.png "All Variants")

-This node will add all variants available in the VariantGrid database at the time the node is added.
-Only variants from data and samples for which you have permission will be displayed.
-These variants can be filtered by gene and zygosity as required.
-The default filter is to require a minimum of 1 zygosity call as this removes variants with unknown zygosity or variants that are not associated with samples in the database.
+Retrieves all variants in the database.
+This can be restricted to a gene, or by zygosity.

+Default is to show variants with a minimum of 1 of "any zygosity" (ie HET/HOM ALT) as this removes variants with unknown zygosity or variants that are not associated with samples in the database (eg from ClinVar)

-By default only variant calls are displayed (e.g. hom_alt, het).
-To see reference calls (hom_ref), check the 'Show Reference Variants', but be aware that this will dramatically increase the size of the data set.
-In general, reference calls are only available from multi-sample vcfs.
+To see all variants - "any zygosity" min to 0, but be aware that this will dramatically increase the results returned.
+Reference variants come from HOM_REF calls matching sample HET calls, low frequency somatic calls or multi-sample germline VCFs.

-The All Variants node reflects the variants in the database at a point in time.
-To update the node to reflect the current database state, simply re-click the 'Save' button at the bottom of the All Variants node settings.
-All child nodes will be automatically recalculated to reflect the change.
+The node returns variants at the time it was saved (this "Last saved" date in the editor).
+Variants are constantly added to the system, clicking save may return more results than last time.

 ### Cohort